 Degree apprenticeships are an affordable way to develop your staff because they’re funded by your apprenticeship levy account or heavily subsidised by the Government.

-If your organisation has an annual pay bill of more than £3 million, you can use apprenticeship levy funding to pay for degree apprenticeships.
+If your organisation has an annual pay bill of more than £3 million, you can use your apprenticeship levy funding to pay for Degree or Master's apprenticeships.

 Organisations that don't pay the levy

 If your organisation doesn’t pay the apprenticeship levy because its annual pay bill is less than £3 million, the Government subsidises up to 95% of the cost of degree apprenticeships.

 If your business has fewer than 50 employees, the Government pays 100% of the cost if, at the start of the apprenticeship, the degree apprentice is:

 - aged 19-24 and has a local authority education, health and care plan (EHC plan)

 When a degree apprentice is aged 16-18 or is aged 19-24 with an EHC plan, both the employer and training provider will get an extra incentive payment of £1,000 each to support the apprentice in their studies.